HLeviel/meteoscrapper/README.md

 What's Here
 -----------

-This sample includes:

 * README.md - this file
 * meteoscrappey.py - this is the main program
+* .gitignore

 Getting Started
 ---------------
-0 - Prerequisites : Install aws command line
+0. Prerequisites : Install aws command line
+1. Create an S3 bucket
-1 - Clone this project in you development environment 2 - Create an S3 bucket
+2. Clone this project in you development environment
+3. If you want to run it
+  * Add permissions to write to S3 buckey
-3 - Add dependencies
+  * Add dependencies
     sudo python3 -m pip install bs4 numpy pandas s3fs
-4 - Deloy the function in Lambda
+4. Deploy the function in Lambda
+  * Add permissions to deploy
-5 - Deploy the layer in Lambda
+5. Deploy the layer in Lambda
-6 - Add permisson to Lambda to access the S3 bucket
+6. Add permisson to Lambda to access the S3 bucket
-7 - Configure the trigger to start the function
+7. Configure the trigger to start the function